 Example of Sweat Rate Calculation:

-If you drink 600ml during a 90 minute and you pre match weight was 70kg and post match 69kg then:
+If you drink 600ml during a 90 minute match and your pre match weight was 70kg and post match 69kg then:

 Players Sweat Rate is: (1 + 2) ÷ 3